Statistics Definitions > Deterministic

 What is Deterministic?

-Deterministic (from determinism, which means lack of free will) is the opposite of random.
+Deterministic (from determinism, which means lack of free will) is the opposite of a random event.
 It tells us that some future event can be calculated exactly, without the involvement of randomness.
-For example, the conversion between Celsius and Kelvin is deterministic, because the formula is not random — it is an exact formula that will always give you the correct answer (assuming you perform the calculations correctly):
+For example, the conversion between Celsius and Kelvin is deterministic, because the formula is not random…it is an exact formula that will always give you the correct answer (assuming you perform the calculations correctly):

 If something is deterministic, you have all of the data necessary to predict (determine) the outcome with 100% certainty.
 The process of calculating the output (in this example, inputting the Celsius and adding 273.15) is called a deterministic process or procedure.
 A few more examples: